Madonna: 2007–2011: Filmmaking, Hard Candy, and business ventures

-Madonna concluded her contract with Warner by releasing her third greatest-hits album, Celebration, in September 2009.
-It contained the new songs "Celebration" and "Revolver" along with 34 hits spanning her musical career with the label.
-Celebration reached number one in several countries, including Canada, Germany, Italy, and the United Kingdom.
-She appeared at the 2009 MTV Video Music Awards to speak in tribute to deceased pop singer Michael Jackson.
-Madonna ended the 2000s as the bestselling single artist of the decade in the US and the most-played artist of the decade in the UK.
-Billboard also announced her as the third top-touring artist of the decade—behind only the Rolling Stones and U2—with a gross of over $801 million, 6.3 million attendance and 244 sell-outs of 248 shows.
+Madonna concluded her contract with Warner Records with the release of her third greatest-hits album, Celebration, in September 2009.
+The compilation included two new tracks, along with thirty-four songs spanning her career with the label.
+The album reached number one in multiple countries, including Canada, Germany, Italy, and the UK.
+She appeared at the 2009 MTV Video Music Awards to deliver a tribute to the deceased singer Michael Jackson.
+By the end of the decade, Madonna was recognized as the most successful singles artist of the 2000s in the US and the most-played artist of the decade in the UK.
+Billboard ranked her as the third highest-grossing touring artist of the 2000s, with earnings exceeding $801 million, over 6.3 million attendees, and 244 sold-out performances out of 248 shows.
+In January 2010, Madonna performed at Hope for Haiti Now: A Global Benefit for Earthquake Relief concert.

-Madonna performed at the Hope for Haiti Now: A Global Benefit for Earthquake Relief concert in January 2010.
-Her third live album, Sticky & Sweet Tour, was released in April, debuting at number ten on the Billboard 200.
-It also became her 20th top-ten on the Oricon Albums Chart, breaking the Beatles' record for the most top-ten album by an international act in Japan.
-Madonna granted American television show, Glee, the rights to her entire catalog of music, and the producers created an episode featuring her songs exclusively.
-She also collaborated with Lourdes and released the Material Girl clothing line, inspired by her punk-girl style when she rose to fame in the 1980s.
-In October, she opened a series of fitness centers around the world named Hard Candy Fitness, and three months later unveiled a second fashion brand called Truth or Dare which included footwear, perfumes, underclothing, and accessories.

-Madonna directed her second feature film, W.E., a biographical account about the affair between King Edward VIII and Wallis Simpson.
-Co-written with Alek Keshishian, the film was premiered at the 68th Venice International Film Festival in September 2011.
-Critical and commercial response to the film was negative.
-Madonna contributed the ballad "Masterpiece" for the film's soundtrack, which won her a Golden Globe Award for Best Original Song.
+Madonna's third live album, Sticky & Sweet Tour, was released in April 2010, debuting at number ten in the US.
+That year, she authorized the television series Glee to feature her entire music catalog, leading to an episode composed exclusively of her songs.
+She also collaborated with her daughter Lourdes to launch the Material Girl clothing line, inspired by her 1980s fashion.
+In October 2010, she founded the global fitness chain Hard Candy Fitness, and in November 2011 introduced a second lifestyle brand, Truth or Dare, offering footwear, fragrances, lingerie, and accessories.
+Her second directorial feature was W.E.
+(2011), a biographical drama about the relationship between King Edward VIII and Wallis Simpson.
+The film received an unfavorable critical and commercial response.
+Its soundtrack included the ballad "Masterpiece", which earned Madonna a Golden Globe Award for Best Original Song.